msc-acse/acse-9-independent-research-project-x1ng4me/README.md

   - vtune_output.txt - The output after each test, which includes the the information of the parallelization, and test status
 - Tests - All tests results during the IRP
   - test.ipynb - The jupyter notebook which includes all tests' output.
+  - Results - The visualization results from the notebook.

 ## **Build With**
 Fortran 95